josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 <div class="s-why-last">

 **Why**? <br />
-No one wants to search for a file through seven levels of folders.
+No one wants to search for a file through seven levels of directories.
 A flat structure is easy to scan.

 On the other hand, [psychologists believe](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two) that humans start to struggle when the number of adjacent interesting things exceeds nine.
-So when a folder has ten or more files, it may be time to create subfolders.
+So when a directory has ten or more files, it may be time to create sub-directories.

 Base your decision on your comfort level.
-Use a flatter structure until there is an obvious value to creating a new folder.
+Use a flatter structure until there is an obvious value to creating a new directory.

 </div>